 Evaluate your alcohol intake habits if you are taking Zoloft.
 The following symptoms are cause for concern:

 - Drinking to deal with stress

-- Neglecting responsibilities at work and at home because of drinking
+- Neglecting responsibilities at work and at home

 - Continuing to drink despite health, social, and behavioral issues